MoralisWeb3/docs/docs/02-streams-api/evm/getting-started/stream-creation.md

 ---
 title: "Stream creation and management"
-slug: "../../stream-creation"
+slug: "../../using-the-sdk"
 description: "Learn how to create and manage a Stream."
-sidebar_label: "Stream creation"
+sidebar_label: "Using the SDK"
 sidebar_position: 2
 ---